ngi-nix/ngipkgs/CONTRIBUTING.md

 ### Previous packaging

-To avoid duplicaiton of effort and to correctly track our packaging progress, we also want to know whether or not any prior work has gone through packaging the project.
+To avoid duplication of effort and to correctly track our packaging progress, we also want to know whether or not any prior work has gone through packaging the project.

 To do this, please go and search for the project's name and note any results from the following places:
     - The [ngipkgs/projects](https://github.com/ngi-nix/ngipkgs/tree/main/projects) and [pkgs/by-name](https://github.com/ngi-nix/ngipkgs/tree/main/pkgs/by-name) directories